Ken Winters, Ph.D.

 A good test has a clearly defined purpose.
 To define the purpose, the test developer and the test user must be familiar with these questions: what is the test supposed to measure; what is the domain or the content it is measuring; who will take the test; who is the test intended for; and how will the test score be used.
 Is the test designed to compare the performance of test takers to each other or are they designed to diagnose.
 Different types of items and scores are used for these different types of comparisons.

 The second property has to do with the specificity and standardization of the content of the test.
 The content has to be specific to the domain the test is designed to cover, and also the content needs to be standardized, meaning that all test takers are tested on the same attributes or knowledge.
 This may seem obvious but there are some situations in which examinees may answer different but comparable questions.
-For example, many tests are available on more than one form.
+For example, many tests are available in more than one form.
 These alternate forms can be useful when people must be tested repeatedly, such as when you're looking at progress before an intervention and after an intervention.
 An alternate form is helpful so that you cannot just be measuring practice effects.

 The fourth property pertains to having a standard scoring procedure.
 This procedure must be applied the same way to all individuals who take the test.
 Objective tests, such as multiple-choice tests, are relatively easy to score in a standardized and consistent way.
 It is more difficult to ensure consistency in the scoring of structured or semi-structured interviews, which we will talk about later.

 In addition to design properties, a good test is also one that has favorable psychometric properties.
 These properties are determined by analyzing responses to test and questionnaire items during development of the test.
 There are two important psychometric properties of a good test: reliability and validity.
 Synonyms for reliability are consistency and stability.
 Just as a reliable person will be consistent in his or her actions and reactions, a reliable test will provide a consistent measure of current knowledge, skills, or characteristics.
 Without changes in one's knowledge or characteristics, an individual taking a reliable test can expect to obtain about the same score on a second administration.
-Why is this important?
+Why is this important then?
 When test scores change we would like to be able to conclude that the test-taker has learned more or has changed somehow because of an intervention, for example.
-Without her a reliable test we cannot determine what a change in scores really means.
+Without a reliable test we cannot determine what a change in scores really means.

 Let's look at an example.
 Here are two items from a measure of extroversion.
 If these items are reliable we would assume that a person would answer them in the same way the first time he took the test and the second time, let's say a couple days later.
 But if the person was receiving some kind of intervention to help improve extroversion to make the person more socially outgoing, then the second time the person took the test we would hope to see a change in their answers in the expected direction.